-A calibration database consisting of a range of LST, Top-Of-Atmosphere Radiance, Atmospheric profiles and varied emissivity is required to both train and assess the different algorithms used with in LST\cci.
+A calibration database consisting of a range of LST, Top-Of-Atmosphere Radiance, Atmospheric profiles and varied emissivity is required to both train and assess the different algorithms used with in LST_cci.
 This database must be representative and reusable to provide consistency between both algorithms and consortium partners.
-Building on the Phase-1 Round Robin work the LST\cci Calibration Database (CCICDB) is a much expanded database of surfaces and atmospheres designed to be the principle environment in which all thermal IR algorithms are trained and tested.
+Building on the Phase-1 Round Robin work the LST_cci Calibration Database (CCICDB) is a much expanded database of surfaces and atmospheres designed to be the principle environment in which all thermal IR algorithms are trained and tested.
+In Phase-2 the database has been extended further with the addition of profiles over sea-ice.